surfranch/TelegramShillBot/README.md

     ...
   ```

+- Verify your YAML by copying all of `settings.yml` and paste it into http://www.yamllint.com/
+  - Fix any reported errors

 - Sign into the Telegram channels you plan to shill, using the account you plan to shill with
   - This should fix any `CAPTCHA` guards that may be in place